-This course consists of a short, or narrowly defined disciplinary research project in a Latin American country.
-Through methods and techniques of the humanities and social sciences, the student will collect material to report about in the Master’s thesis.
-The thesis supervisor will guide the student with the research proposal, the selection of the location of the study, and the conduction of field-work in Latin America.
+Through methods and techniques of the humanities and social sciences, the student will collect material to report about in the Research Master’s thesis.
+The thesis supervisor will help the student with the research proposal, the selection of the location of the study, and the conduction of fieldwork in Latin America.

 Under consultation with the thesis supervisor and the Board of Examiners, alternative research stays at Leiden University or data collection in the Netherlands are a possibility.

 Students need to organize the finances of their research stay themselves.
 They can apply for scholarships such as:

 • Students will deal with a different environment and culture and will acquire intercultural skills and learn to cope with a research practice that does not always correspond to the theories learned or the project on paper;

 • Students will gain independence in carrying out academic research in Latin America by working with interviews, observations, archive research, discourse analysis, statistical data or other methods to collect information;

 • Students will learn to operationalize the knowledge of research-methods in an independent way into a concrete and feasible research design;

 • Students will learn to reflect on and work with well-founded hypotheses and research questions, and to divide these into convenient and manageable parts;

 • Students will be able to conduct research and solve practical, methodological and content issues within a short timeframe.